 “Teachers respect children by allowing them to take ownership of their learning.”

 Childspace stands out as as thought leader and relentless innovator in the New Zealand early childhood sector.
 Educa recently had the privilege of interviewing the Chlidspace founders, husband and wife team Toni and Robin Christie.

 Toni and Robin are renowned early childhood trainers and owners of Childspace Early Childhood Institute in Wellington, New Zealand.
 Toni and Robin speak at workshops and institutes worldwide on the benefits of a pro-risk educational philosophy.
 They also own four early childhood centres and have been part of the Educa family since Educa’s inception in 2011.

-Toni and Robin opened their first childcare centre in 1994.
-They pooled student loans to buy a villa in Wellington and converting it into a child care center.
-And created an environment in which children feel respected and free to explore their environment.
+Toni and Robin opened their first child care centre in 1994.
+They pooled student loans to buy a villa in Wellington and converted it into a child care center.
+They created an environment in which children feel respected and free to explore their environment.

 And so began Toni Christie’s phenomenal career as an early educator, thought leader, international keynote speaker, magazine editor, and teacher of teachers.

 Similarly Robin Christie, holding degrees in both art and early childhood education, led the way in child care environments, and participates with Toni in seminars and workshops worldwide.
 Their simple philosophy that children deserve respect and ownership of their learning has taken them far in the field of early childhood education.

 Built on Respect for Children

 The Christies found the basis of their philosophy within the theories of Hungarian pediatrician Emmi Pikler, who believed that an infant child should explore freely and without inhibition.
 Toni and Robin took this as the impetus for a hands-off approach, which allows the child to take risks in a safe and supported environment.
 In addition to the work of Pikler, Robin also references Tim Gill, a UK educator who has written extensively on the subject of risk.